-Our Class B Ordinary Share has ten votes per share, and our Class A Ordinary Share, which is the share we are offering in our initial public offering, has one vote per share.
-Shareholders who hold shares of Class B Ordinary Shares, including our executive officers and their affiliates, will together hold approximately []% of the voting power of our outstanding ordinary shares following our initial public offering.
-Because of the ten-to-one voting ratio between our Class B and Class A Ordinary Shares, the holders of our Class B Ordinary Shares collectively will continue to control a majority of the combined voting power of our ordinary share and therefore be able to control all matters submitted to our shareholders for approval so long as the shares of Class B Ordinary Shares represent at least 9.1% of all outstanding shares of our Class A and Class B Ordinary Shares.
+Each Class B Ordinary Share has ten votes per share and each Class A Ordinary Share has one vote per share.
+Shareholders who hold shares of Class B Ordinary Shares, including our executive officers and their affiliates who hold such shares, hold approximately 97 % of the voting power of our outstanding ordinary shares as of the date hereof.
+Because of the ten-to-one voting ratio between our Class B and Class A Ordinary Shares, the holders of our Class B Ordinary Shares collectively will continue to control a majority of the combined voting power of our ordinary share and therefore be able to control all matters submitted to our shareholders for approval so long as the shares of Class B Ordinary Shares represent at least 9.1% of all outstanding shares of our Class A Ordinary Shares and Class B Ordinary Shares.
 This concentrated control will limit your ability to influence corporate matters for the foreseeable future.

 Future transfers by holders of Class B Ordinary Shares will generally result in those shares converting to Class A Ordinary Shares, subject to limited exceptions, such as certain transfers effected for estate planning purposes.
 The conversion of Class B Ordinary Shares to Class A Ordinary Shares will have the effect, over time, of increasing the relative voting power of those holders of Class B Ordinary Shares who retain their shares in the long term.
 If, for example, Mr. Huen retains a significant portion of his holdings of Class B Ordinary Share for an extended period of time, he could, in the future, continue to control a majority of the combined voting power of our Class A Ordinary Shares and Class B Ordinary Shares.
-For a description of the dual class structure, see "Description of Capital Stock-Anti-Takeover Provisions."